 Molds are found most everywhere and grow quickly on common building materials.
 Every person responds to molds differently.
+Excessive mold growing in your crawl space can result in symptoms of a "sick building".
 These "sick building syndrome" symptoms which include eye, nose, throat, and skin irritations as well as nonspecific hypersensitivity reactions of the body.
-In addition to human ailments, Mold contamination poses potential great risks to the longevity of your home.
-Mold growth leads to potential dry rot, which is the deterioration of materials your house needs to stand.
+In addition to human ailments, mold contamination poses potential great risks to the longevity of your home.
+Mold growth leads to potential dry rot, which is the deterioration of materials your house needs to remain standing.

 Our certified Applied Microbial Remediation Technicians (AMRT) understand mold and can evaluate your crawl space to determine the best option for dealing with any mold in the crawl space.
 Depending on your particular mold situation and needs, we will coordinate options to meet your goals as well as your budget.

 If there is not extensive mold and you are not experiencing any mold related issue inside the home, it may be as simple as stopping future mold from developing.
 This is done my controlling moisture underneath your home.
 Because mold requires moisture to grow, once you eliminate moisture, mold will stop developing.

 If mold is minor or there are only limited concerns about the amount of mold, we may recommend a limited treatment to remove surface mold and reduce the mold under your home.

 If mold growth is more pronounced, it may require removal and remediation.
 Our technicians follow the "Carolina Procedure" guidelines recommended for our area to first remove surface mold with a special HEPA filtered vacuum cleaner and then they apply a solution to discourage any future growth.
 Once this has been done it is important to still correctly address any moisture issues in the crawl space or mold will simply return.

 Our technicians can provide options for dealing with the specific mold and moisture under your home.